Four Mothers (anti-war protest movement): Background

-In 1982, Israel decided to invade into Lebanon. in what was then called by the Israelis Operation Peace for Galilee, in order to root out Palestinian insurgents and support the Christian militias and the Free Lebanon State on the course of the Lebanese Civil War.
+In 1982, Israel decided to invade into Lebanon.
+In what was then called by the Israelis Operation Peace for Galilee, the goal was to root out Palestinian insurgents and support the Christian militias and the Free Lebanon State on the course of the Lebanese Civil War.
 Following the 1982-85 fighting, the IDF remained deployed in the area of southern Lebanon controlled by Lebanese Christian militias, which was declared by the Israelis as a security zone.
 Though most casualties on the course of consequent 1985-2000 conflict with Hezbollah were from the South Lebanon Army ranks, this deployment had claimed many casualties also from the IDF over the years.
 The most serious incident of IDF at the time being the helicopter disaster, which occurred on February 4, 1997, killing 73 soldiers from the Nahal Brigade, armored and Engineering fighters (188 Brigade and Battalion 601) and the helicopter crew.

 Following the 1997 helicopter disaster, four women from Northern Israel, whom were mothers of soldiers who served in Lebanon, Rachel Ben Dor, Miri Sela, Ronit Nahmias and Zahara Antebi, decided to organize protest activities which will call for the unilateral and immediate withdrawal of Israeli forces from Lebanon.
 The purpose of the movement was to put public pressure on the Israeli government to withdraw from Lebanon, with or without a peace agreement, and thus to implement the United Nations Security Council Resolution 425, calling for the recognition of the territorial integrity and sovereignty of Lebanon, for the IDF to leave the area and the deployment of an international force in the region.
 The movement ignored the South Lebanon Army-IDF alliance understandings in regard to Israeli support for the South Lebanon security zone administration, emphasizing the human life cost of the IDF deployment.

 Later, Ben-Dor became chairman of the movement and was joined by Orna Shimoni and others.
 Although called Four Mothers movement and was of a feminist base it was able to recruit men, including former soldiers who served in Lebanon.
 During its period of activities, when it was in the center of public discourse the movement numbered around five hundred members.